Mr T. Bishop

 - perform safe self-rescue in different water-based situations

-At Shobnall Primary School we all agree that the effective assessment of children’s learning helps us to ensure that each child makes good or better progress.
-This section therefore outlines the various assessment methods and practices that we use to monitor pupil progress and attainment in P.E at Shobnall Primary School, and also ensure that the activities that we plan for our children are suitably matched to their ability and level of development.
+At Shobnall Primary & Nursery School we all agree that the effective assessment of children’s learning helps us to ensure that each child makes good or better progress.
+This section therefore outlines the various assessment methods and practices that we use to monitor pupil progress and attainment in PE at Shobnall Primary & Nursery School, and also ensure that the activities that we plan for our children are suitably matched to their ability and level of development.

 Formative Assessment (AfL): In every lesson, the children are given feedback to help them achieve their best.
 This information is used by class teachers to construct the planning and teaching of each unit.